akikuno/TSUMUGI-dev/doc/README_preview.md

 The `Phenotypes similarity` slider allows you to set thresholds for gene pairs displayed in the network based on **edge phenotypic similarity** (Phenodigm score).
 Similarity minimum and maximum values are converted to a 1-10 scale, allowing 10-level filtering.
+Note that the Phenodigm score values are log-transformed for ensuring a more uniform distribution.

 > [!NOTE]
 > For details on phenotypic similarity, please see: